Fethaland

-Fethaland or Fedeland (Note: Also variously spelled Fedaland, Fetheland, Feitheland, Fetchaland, and Phedeland) (/ˈfeɪdələnd/) is an abandoned settlement at the extreme north end of Mainland, Shetland.
+Fethaland or Fedeland (Note: Also variously spelled Fedaland, Fetheland, Feitheland, Fetchaland, and Phedeland) (/scz/ FAID-ə-lənd) is an abandoned settlement at the extreme north end of Mainland, Shetland.
 It was the site of the largest Haaf fishing station in Shetland.

 Etymology

 The name Fethaland derives from Old Norse and means rich pasture (literally "fat land").
 There is a tradition that the name comes from the Picts who supposedly were forcibly removed from Fethaland, which was their last refuge.
 Upon being forced out to sea, they called out, "Fae da land, fae da land" (from the land), however this story is most likely apocryphal considering the shout is well-formed modern Shetland Dialect, which wouldn't have been spoken by the picts.

 Geography and geology

 Fethaland, along with the more of the north tip of Mainland including Uyea is one part of the Shetland National Scenic Area.
 It is also a Site of Special Scientific Interest.